 The Austrian Outer Space Regulation contains several details in implementation of the Austrian Outer Space Act.
 As condition for authorisation of a space activity the Regulation provides in § 2, subparagraph 4 that the operator must submit evidence that appropriate provisions have been made for the mitigation of space debris according to § 5 of the Austrian Outer Space Act.
-To this end, the operator must submit a report on the measures adopted according to the state of the art and in consideration of the internationally accepted guidelines, in particular for the avoidance of space debris and mission residue released during normal operations, for the prevention of on-orbit collisions with other space objects, for the avoidance of on-orbit breakups of the space object as well as for the removal of the space object from orbit at the end of mission, either by controlled re-entry or by moving the space object to a sufficiently high orbit ("graveyard orbit").
+To this end, the operator must submit a report on the measures adopted according to the state of the art and in consideration of the internationally accepted guidelines, in particular for the avoidance of space debris and mission residue released during normal operations, for the prevention of on-orbit collisions with other space objects, for the avoidance of on-orbit break-ups of the space object as well as for the removal of the space object to a sufficiently high orbit ("graveyard orbit").
 For non-manoeuvrable space objects an orbit has to be chosen where their post-mission lifetime does not exceed 25 years.